turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 require 'pry'; binding.pry
 ```

 We can run the `runner.rb` file from the command line if we are inside of our `objects_classes_and_instances` directory by typing the following: `ruby runner.rb`.
-Do that now.

-Your computer should open up a pry session.
-Inside of that pry session type `fridge_1` and hit return to see what the variable `fridge_1` is holding.
-Then type `fridge_2` to see what that variable is holding.
-How are those two things the same?
-How are they different?
+When we run this file, our computer should open up a pry session when it reads the line: `binding.pry`.
+Inside of that pry session, we'll type `fridge_1` and hit return to see what the variable `fridge_1` is holding.
+Then, we'll type `fridge_2` to see what that variable is holding.

+## Turn & Talk

+- How are those two things the same?
+- How are they different?

-### Independent Practice
+### Partner Practice

-**TRY IT**: With your pair, define a Person class in your `objects_classes_and_instances` directory and create instances of that class in your runner file.
+With your pair, create an `objects_classes_and_instances` directory, then define a Person class in it and create instances of that class in your runner file.

 ## Attributes in Ruby Classes